wgnrd/colorgame/README.md

 # colorgame

-An RGB based game.
+A game to train the unnecessary ability imagine a color in RGB.
 You have to guess the right color only by seeing the RGB-Value.